Nancy Drew: Legend of the Crystal Skull

 Nancy Drew: Legend of the Crystal Skull is the 17th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 It is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled The Mardi Gras Mystery (1988).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the book The Mardi Gras Mystery (1988).

 Plot

 Nancy Drew goes on vacation to New Orleans with her best friend, Bess Marvin.
 As a favor, she stops to check in on Ned Nickerson's friend, Henry Bolet.
 Henry's last living family member, his Great Uncle Bruno, recently died and left him responsible for settling the estate.
 As soon as Nancy arrives, she is knocked out by someone wearing a skeleton costume, and she soon discovers that Bruno was the proud owner of the "Whisperer", a crystal skull rumored to protect its holder from almost any cause of death except murder.
 When Bruno died, it was not found among the clutter of the Bolet manor.
 Nancy teams up with Bess to find the mystical artifact before it falls into the wrong hands.